m1ndflay3r/zsh_libmisc/README.md

 ### pet-peeves, fringe-case workarounds, and other oddities

-    == nrandom     : a consistently-behaving version of "echo $RANDOM" == arrmatch    : lazy array matching
+    == nrandom     : consistently-behaving version of "echo $RANDOM" == arrmatch    : lazy array matching
-    == isfile      : return 0 if anything whatsoever exists at given filepath == chkvldint   : return 0 if input is valid int, or 1 if not == getstrln    : returns length of input string
+    == isfile      : return 0 if anything of any type exists at given filepath == chkvldint   : return 0 if input is a valid integer, or 1 if not == getstrln    : returns length of input string
     == isevennum   : return 0 if input is even integer, 1 if not
-    == isyes       : for easy handling of simple Y/n input prompts == zreadin     : wrapper for *fox* that times out after 3 seconds == zzsh        : simple wrapper for zsh-static-5.8 that bypasses the backspace issues with zle (wip)
+    == isyes       : easy handling of simple Y/n input prompts == zreadin     : *fox* wrapper that times out after 3 seconds == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)
 --------------------------------------------------------------------------------------------
 ‎
 =